A Mail Carrier’s Perspective on what you should and should not do when ordering mail order chicks

 Timing is EVERYTHING when ordering mail order chicks

 You are your mail order chicks last line of defense.
-If you take all of these things into consideration, your chicks will have a much better chance if survival.
-Time of year weather and temps holidays tracking picking them up the moment they reach the post office,
+If you take all of these things into consideration, your chicks will have a much better chance of survival.
+Time of year, weather and temps, holidays, tracking, picking them up the moment they reach the post office all are key to healthy, happy chicks.

 Best of Luck!